-Quizzes, Blackboard discussion posts, class participation, midterm and final examinations will be used in evaluating the performance of students.
+Quizzes, class participation, midterm and final examinations will be used in evaluating the performance of students.

 - 1. Students will be required to take the mid-semester and the final examinations. - 2.
 Students are required to take all examinations as scheduled.
 Exams are primarily short essays and multiple-choice questions.
 Exams are not cumulative, that is, only the material since the last exam is included.
 Class participation will be determined by your constructive contributions to class through online presence during classes, discussions, questions and answers.
-Also, you will be expected to make discussion entries on Blackboard.
-I will prompt the class on a theme, issue, concept, etc. from the readings/lectures.
-You will be asked to post your comment and respond to at least two of your classmate's entries.
-You will be graded on the quality of your posts that elevate the discussion (more of this in class).
+Also, you will be expected to participate in group discussions.
 There will be two quizzes.